-- To identify and analyze data in the pursuit of performance management and a more-informed project development process. - To coordinate with INDOT, KYTC, TARC and other planning partners in the establishment of performance targets. - To develop transportation performance measures that are specific to the KIPDA Region that are tailored to this region's needs and goals. - To use data analysis in the monitoring of progress toward the achievement of the established targets. - To evaluate progress and revise goals and targets as required.
+- To identify and analyze data in the pursuit of performance management and a more-informed project development process.

+- To coordinate with INDOT, KYTC, TARC and other planning partners in the establishment of performance targets. - To develop transportation performance measures that are specific to the KIPDA Region that are tailored to this region's needs and goals. - To use data analysis in the monitoring of progress toward the achievement of the established targets. - To evaluate progress and revise goals and targets as required.

-- Data analysis in a variety of applications useful to the transportation planning process (ongoing) - Provision of data and data analysis to planning partners and the public (ongoing) - Comprehensive update to KIPDA's Performance Management Plan (PMP) (expected in FY 2025) - Performance target reporting to INDOT and KYTC (varies, some are annual while others are once every four years) - Region-specific performance measures, as required by FHWA, based on population and air quality status.
+- Data analysis in a variety of applications useful to the transportation planning process (ongoing) - Provision of data and data analysis to planning partners and the public (ongoing) - Comprehensive update to KIPDA's Performance Management Plan (PMP) (expected in FY 2026 in advance of the MTP update in FY 2027) - Performance target reporting to INDOT and KYTC (varies, some are annual while others are once every four years) - Region-specific performance measures, as required by FHWA, based on population and air quality status.